 COMMUNITY SERVICE Community service is a frequently used dispositional order that requires a youth to perform work beneficial to the community.
 The program provides youth with an opportunity to "repay" the community for the problems caused by the youth's behavior, as well as provide the youth with the opportunity to gain work experience.
 Youth who participate in the Court's Diversion program may also be assigned community services as a condition of that program.
-In 2013, 3,148 hours of community service were ordered in 186 cases, and 2,673 hours were completed in 156 cases.
+In 2014, 2,925 hours of community service were ordered in 103 cases, and 1906 hours were completed in 72 cases.
 STUDY TABLE Study table is an after school program conducted by the Wayne County Juvenile Probation Department.
 It offers youth involved with the probation department an avenue to improve their academic performance by working in a small group setting.
 Youth can be assigned to participate in Study Table as a consequence for violating probation, being absent or tardy to school, getting into trouble at school, or as a means to catch up on school work/improve grades.
 Youth are required to bring their own assignments to complete during Study Table.
 A probation officer facilitates and monitors the youth in attendance.
-Study Table is held on Wednesday afternoons from 3:30pm-5:00pm during the school year.
-In 2013, 23 youth were referred to Study Table, seven girls and 16 boys.
+Study Table is held on Wednesday afternoons from 3:30pm - 5:00pm during the school year.
+In 2014, 27 youth were referred to Study Table.
 A.S.M.A.
 (After School Martial Arts) A.S.M.A. is a program taught by Robert Kelley, a Juvenile Probation Officer and Martial Arts Master, in which Juvenile Court-involved youth have the chance to learn and practice Martial Arts.
 This program allows youth to study self-defense as they learn to control their anger, fear, and self-doubt.
 A.S.M.A. teaches the core values associated with leading a productive and positive lifestyle, such as establishing a positive self-image, character building, and learning life skills.
 These core values help the participants to develop a strong sense of self and aids them in resisting negative influences and peer pressure.
-In 2013, 19 youth participated in the A.S.M.A. program.
+In 2014, 36 youth participated in the A.S.M.A. program.
 Participants have the option to participate in tournaments if they so choose.
-Youth have earned several placements at tournaments in which they participated.
+Youth have placed numerous times at tournaments in which they participated.
 BOOK CLUB Since the Book Club was established in 2003, the Court has participated in an alternative community service option and invited appropriate youth to join the Juvenile Court Book Club.
-Youth are referred to the Book Club by either the Probation Officers or the Director of Intervention Services.
+Youth are referred to the Book Club by either the Probation Officers or the Prevention and Intervention Officer.
 Participants read three to four books each session for which the youth receive community service credit.
 They must show that they have read the book and participate in weekly "club meetings" to